openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

     .. note::

-        We only use one PACO (Proxy/Account/Comtainer/Object) nodes to deploy a all-in-one Swift cluster in this document and is a minimum deployment.
+        We only use one PACO (Proxy/Account/Comtainer/Object) nodes to deploy an all-in-one Swift cluster in this document which is a considered a minimum deployment.
-        In real environment, as the cluster scales, it might be necessary to specalize nodes into separate Proxy/Account/Container/Object tiers.
+        In real environment, as the cluster scales, it might be necessary to assign nodes into separate Proxy/Account/Container/Object tiers.
         If the Fuel Storage network does not have adequate bandwidth to support Replication & Cluster-Facing traffic, these interfaces can be on a network external to Fuel